lucadenhez/kahoot-madness/README.md

 # kahoot-madness
 Kahoot madness!
-All this code can be used for trolling your friends, or running your classmates' Kahoot experiences! 😃
+All this code can be used for trolling your friends, or ruining your classmates' Kahoot experiences! 😃